jonnyschult/sudokuSolver/README.md

 ## Description

 This application is designed to solve any valid sudoku puzzle.
-It also comes with a testing option to run the program against puzzles with known solutions and an option to solve Al Escargot, the hardest known sudoku puzzle.
+It also comes with a testing option, which runs the program against puzzles with known solutions, and an option to solve Al Escargot, the hardest known sudoku puzzle.
 Explanation of logic and motivation is below.

-README is still a work in progress.

-Found an error, or had a puzzle which stumped the algorithm?
+Found an error or had a puzzle which stumped the algorithm?
 Contact me at jonathon.schult@gmail.com

 ## Using App